 Jamie Simon

-I'm a 5th-year PhD student in the physics department at UC Berkeley, aiming to use tools from theoretical physics to build fundamental understanding of deep neural networks.
+I'm a final-year PhD student in the physics department at UC Berkeley, aiming to use tools from theoretical physics to build fundamental understanding of deep neural networks.
 I'm advised by Mike DeWeese and supported by an NSF Graduate Research Fellowship.
-I'm also a research fellow at Imbue.
+I'm also a research fellow at Imbue, currently on sabbatical.
 In my free time, I like running, puzzles, spending time in forests, and balancing things.

 Research